 Eisai defines epilepsy as a therapeutic area of focus.
-As of July 2013, the company's in-house-developed AMPA receptor antagonist Fycompa® (perampanel) has been approved as a novel treatment for partial seizures in over 30 countries, including the United States and in Europe, having been launched in various EU member states since September 2012.
-As a part of its European epilepsy pipeline, the company currently also markets Zonegran® (under license from Dainippon Sumitomo Pharma Co., Ltd.; sodium/calcium channel-blocking antiepileptic agent) and Zebinix® (under license from BIAL-Portela & Ca S.A.; voltage-dependent sodium channel-blocking antiepileptic agent) as adjunctive therapies in adults with partial seizures as well as Inovelon® (under license from Novartis AG; sodium channel-blocking novel triazole-derived antiepileptic agent) for adjunctive treatment of seizures associated with Lennox-Gastaut syndrome, a severe form of early childhood-onset epilepsy.
-In June 2012, Zonegran was approved in the EU for the additional indication of monotherapy for the treatment of partial seizures in adults with newly diagnosed epilepsy, and Eisai has now also received a positive opinion from the European Medicines Agency (EMA)'s Committee for Medicinal Products for Human Use (CHMP) regarding its application to extend the adjunctive use of the agent in the treatment of partial seizures to include pediatric patients.
+As of October 2013, the company's in-house-developed AMPA receptor antagonist Fycompa® (perampanel) has been approved as a novel treatment for partial seizures in over 30 countries, including the United States and in Europe, having been launched in various EU member states since September 2012.
+Other epilepsy-related products currently marketed by Eisai in Europe include Zonegran® (under license from Dainippon Sumitomo Pharma Co., Ltd.; sodium/calcium channel-blocking antiepileptic agent) and Zebinix® (under license from BIAL-Portela & Ca S.A.; voltage-dependent sodium channel-blocking antiepileptic agent) as adjunctive therapies in adults with partial seizures as well as Inovelon® (under license from Novartis AG; sodium channel-blocking novel triazole-derived antiepileptic agent) for adjunctive treatment of seizures associated with Lennox-Gastaut syndrome, a severe form of early childhood-onset epilepsy.
+In June 2012, Zonegran was approved in the EU for the additional indication of monotherapy for the treatment of partial seizures in adults with newly diagnosed epilepsy, and Eisai has now also received new approval to extend the adjunctive use of the agent in the treatment of partial seizures to include pediatric patients.